01-vivek-kumar/travel-eda-project1/README.md

 By plotting all categorical columns at once, I was able to get a comprehensive view of data distribution, making it easier to spot patterns and irregularities.

 ![download](https://github.com/user-attachments/assets/b390d65d-2dab-4543-ae10-6cdd06e60c61)

-The CityTier distribution shows that most customers belong to Tier 1 cities, followed by Tier 3, while Tier 2 cities have the least representation.
-This suggests that the business is primarily targeting or attracting customers from highly developed urban areas.
+The ProdTaken countplot shows that the majority of customers (0) did not purchase the product, with only a smaller proportion (1) making a purchase.
+This indicates a low conversion rate, suggesting potential issues in marketing, pricing, or customer interest.

 ![download](https://github.com/user-attachments/assets/d9d5f37b-b43e-4aba-9e6a-c52ebecf6c0e)

+The **CityTier** distribution shows that most customers belong to **Tier 1 cities**, followed by **Tier 3**, while **Tier 2 cities** have the least representation.
+This suggests that the business is primarily targeting or attracting customers from **highly developed urban areas**.

+![download](https://github.com/user-attachments/assets/2935d9bb-a3c0-4f7a-85a1-11965aa42156)

 Most customers prefer 3-star properties, while 4-star and 5-star properties have a significantly lower but nearly equal preference.
 This suggests that affordability and mid-range accommodations are more popular among the target audience.

-![download](https://github.com/user-attachments/assets/2935d9bb-a3c0-4f7a-85a1-11965aa42156)
+![download](https://github.com/user-attachments/assets/1dbb551e-d06c-4519-ae9e-0c0c256f2011)

 A majority of customers do not have a passport, which may indicate a stronger focus on domestic travel rather than international travel.

-![download](https://github.com/user-attachments/assets/1dbb551e-d06c-4519-ae9e-0c0c256f2011)
+![download](https://github.com/user-attachments/assets/09ab5ecb-6106-4eaa-943f-c5841591e551)

 A larger proportion of customers own a car, which could indicate a preference for road trips or self-driven travel rather than relying on public transportation or flights.

-![download](https://github.com/user-attachments/assets/09ab5ecb-6106-4eaa-943f-c5841591e551)
+![download](https://github.com/user-attachments/assets/be83f108-c2d2-43fa-b327-e5245aadaf40)

 The most common Pitch Satisfaction Score is 3, indicating that a majority of customers have a neutral opinion about their experience.
 However, there is also a significant proportion of customers who rated it as 1 or 5, suggesting a mix of highly dissatisfied and highly satisfied customers.

-![download](https://github.com/user-attachments/assets/be83f108-c2d2-43fa-b327-e5245aadaf40)
+![download](https://github.com/user-attachments/assets/aebd3f6e-ab10-4d0d-a191-84225313a657)

 The majority of contacts are from Self Enquiry, meaning most customers are reaching out on their own rather than being invited by the company.
 This could indicate a strong interest from customers but might also mean that proactive outreach by the company is limited.

-![download](https://github.com/user-attachments/assets/aebd3f6e-ab10-4d0d-a191-84225313a657)
+![download](https://github.com/user-attachments/assets/cc261b08-3f99-426d-9ca9-cc3247d5bcdc)

 The majority of customers are salaried employees and small business owners, while freelancers and large business owners are significantly fewer.
 This suggests that the product/service is more appealing to working professionals and small entrepreneurs rather than large businesses or independent freelancers.

-![download](https://github.com/user-attachments/assets/cc261b08-3f99-426d-9ca9-cc3247d5bcdc)
 ![download](https://github.com/user-attachments/assets/9ffe89aa-ae2d-4cea-86b2-3c5b54ebbefe)

+More male customers than female.

 ![download](https://github.com/user-attachments/assets/000ad5dd-d483-49fc-8e96-fe3650b569f7)

+Basic & Deluxe are most pitched, while Super Deluxe & King are least.

 ![download](https://github.com/user-attachments/assets/864ce09f-69ba-4470-883e-c448cc0c2eb7)

+Married customers dominate; Singles & Unmarried may be untapped.

 ![download](https://github.com/user-attachments/assets/2ba03577-580a-40c6-b917-19f66b52ae9b)

+ Mostly Executives & Managers; AVP & VP are rare